node-sc2/core/readme.md

 - Fixed a long standing bug with the event-channel
   - events will no longer be swallowed sometimes when still having readers

+- Constants
+Changes are mainly for improving consistency and behavior
+  - Added `UnitTypeId`, `AbilityId`, and `UpgradeId` to the main export (these are the reverses, to get the string representation of the ids from the ids - for stuff like labels / debugging)

+- Unit Resource enhancements
+  - Added support for ALLY type units
+  - `getGasMines(filter: UnitFilter) => Unit[]`
+  - `getById`, `getBases`, and `getStructures` now take consistent filter argument
+  - `getConstructingWorkers() => Unit[]` (workers with active building orders)
+  - `getProductionUnits` now takes into account weirdo aliased mapped units to find producers

 - Agent Entity changes
   - `canAffordUpgrade` now properly respects earmarks
   - Allows adding systems to an agent while a game is running